 Can You Make a Cake Without Eggs?

-You can successfully make a cake without eggs, even though they are the “backbone” for almost every cake recipe.
+You can successfully make a cake without eggs, even though they are the “backbone” of almost every cake recipe.
 They can also lend a hand with leavening and flavor.
 Still, you can make a cake without using them altogether.

 What Can I Use instead of Eggs in a Cake?